revbayes/revbayes.github.io/developer/tutorial/tutorial.md

 {% section Citations and bibliography %}

 You can include a citation using the `cite` and `citet` Liquid tags.
-Figures are referenced using the `ref` Liquid tag.

 {% preview %}
 This is a citation {% cite Felsenstein1981 %}.